Prince Harry, Duke of Sussex: Army Air Corps and second deployment to Afghanistan

 On 7 September 2012, Harry arrived at Camp Bastion in southern Afghanistan as part of the 100-strong 662 Squadron, 3 Regiment, Army Air Corps, to begin a four-month combat tour as a co-pilot and gunner for an Apache helicopter.
 On 10 September, within days of arriving in Afghanistan, it was reported that the Taliban had threatened his life.
 On 18 September 2012, it was reported that Harry had been moved to a safe location after an attack by the Taliban on Camp Bastion that killed two US marines.
 Defence Secretary Philip Hammond stated that "additional security arrangements" were put in place, for Harry could be a potential target, but added that he would face "the same risk as any other Apache pilot" while in combat.
+In files obtained on the incident, Major General Gregg A. Sturdevant was quoted as saying "The night of the attack, he slept through the entire thing.
+We didn't do anything special for him.
+He came and went, and you never would have known he was there" and "the only thing special we did for him was we had a place identified as a safe house in case the base came under attack."
 On 21 January 2013, it was announced that Harry was returning from a 20-week deployment in Afghanistan.
 On 8 July 2013, the Ministry of Defence announced that Harry had successfully qualified as an Apache aircraft commander.
 Harry compared operating the Apache's weapons systems in Afghanistan to playing video games.

-Harry later revealed in his 2023 memoir Spare that he flew on six missions that resulted in him killing 25 Taliban members, whom he did not view as "people" but instead as "chess pieces" that had been taken off the board.
+Harry later revealed in his 2023 memoir Spare that he flew on six missions that resulted in him killing 25 Taliban members, writing that he felt he was trained to not view them as "people" but instead as "chess pieces" that had been taken off the board.
 He added that "It's not a number that gave me any satisfaction.
 But neither was it a number that made me feel ashamed."
-Following the publishing of Harry's claims, Pen Farthing, a British former Royal Marines commando and founder of the Nowzad Dogs charity, was evacuated from Kabul on 6 January 2023 to avoid "potential reprisal attacks on ex-forces people."
+Following the publishing of Harry's claims, Pen Farthing, a British former Royal Marines commando and founder of the Nowzad Dogs charity, was evacuated from Kabul on 6 January 2023 to avoid "potential reprisal attacks on ex-forces people".
 Harry's revelations prompted backlash from both Taliban members and British politicians and military figures.